FIWARE/CanisMajor/proxy/README.md

 > in order to intercept requests and forward them to the proxy.
 If the OS does not support that, you
 > need to configure that individually.

 ## Setup

 The development-setup runs on a dedicated network with fixed ip-addresse to allow the iptables-manipulations defined in [iptables.sh](./docker-compose/iptables.sh).
 This script can be used to setup the iptables to redirect everything that is send to 1026 on that networks ip-range to 15001.
 This will redirect the traffic intended for the broker to envoy.
 It also includes a rule to RETURN everything from the root-userspace, in order to jump out of envoy and not potentially harm the whole host.
+To not build infinite loops, CanisMajor is also run as root in this setup, so that the persistence of Transaction-Receipts will not also forwarded to CanisMajor.
 If those configurations do not fit your needs, you need to setup up such behaviour differently depending on your system.

 The setup includes the following components: